Triumph Group (TGI) Q2 2018 Results - Earnings Call Transcript

 Last year, you heard about Triumph's role in Northrop Grumman's Navy Triton Low-Rate Initial Production Award.
 The T-X trainer partnership we announced with Boeing on September 15 signals where we are going with Boeing Defense Systems.
 Our efforts to stabilize and improve the performance of our Aerospace Structures business are paying off in terms of new bid opportunities and awards.

 On the F-35 program, we continue to see interest from Lockheed Martin in dual sourcing on the systems side and we're supporting L3's efforts on the CH-47 for structures content.
-Our pipeline of military opportunities continues to grow, including the T-X program, the MQ-25 refueling drone, the LAX (8:10) and multiple fighter select programs and takeaways and we expect defense revenues to increase across all four business units.
+Our pipeline of military opportunities continues to grow, including the T-X program, the MQ-25 refueling drone, the OAX and multiple fighter SLEP programs and takeaways and we expect defense revenues to increase across all four business units.

 Turning to page 6, I want to provide my take on the market trends that will influence Triumph's longer-term revenues.
-My colleagues and I from AIA recently met with senior Pentagon officials and we're encouraged to hear of the unified leadership now in place at the DOD.
+My colleagues and I from AIA recently met with senior Pentagon officials, and we're encouraged to hear of the unified leadership now in place at the DOD.
 With some help from Congress on the soon to be released budget, defense spending is set to increase from $549 billion to $632 billion, excluding overseas contingency operations.
 For Triumph, this means increased funding and revenue growth for both existing defense programs and new starts, and in some cases above the President's budget request for programs such as UH-60 and the F/A-18.

 Triumph is currently on or is pursuing opportunities on most new DOD programs.
-We're bidding system components for JSF and B-21 as well as structures, systems and components for the MQ-25 and we're supporting the life extension plans for the T-38 and F-15.
+We're bidding system components for JSF and B-21 as well as structures, systems and components for the MQ-25, and we're supporting the life extension plans for the T-38 and F-15.
 Military and civil rotorcraft and engine programs are targeted source of growth after declines in oil and gas in the prior years.
 Triumph has substantial systems content on the CH-53K, systems and structures on the Bell 525 and main rotor and tail rotor gearboxes for MD Helicopters.
 We recently congratulated our MD 530 customer on their U.S. Army and Afghan Air Force awards of up to 150 helicopters.

 Now, turning to engines, in addition to strong content on both the CFM56 and LEAP, where GE is one of Triumph's largest customers, we are engaging on a number of next-gen engine development programs, where increased temperatures and pressures require advanced materials, controls and actuation solutions.

-On the commercial side, passenger growth and freight traffic are both up this year, about 7% to 8%, with demand for commercial aircraft over the next few decades forecasted to exceed 40,000 aircraft.
-And this year alone, Airbus and Boeing have combined delivered over 1,000 aircraft year-to-date and have over 12,000 aircraft in backlog.
+On the commercial side, passenger growth and freight traffic are both up this year, about 7% to 8%, with demand for commercial aircraft over the next two decades forecasted to exceed 40,000 aircraft.
+And this year alone, Airbus and Boeing have combined to deliver over 1,000 aircraft year-to-date and have over 12,000 aircraft in backlog.

-For Triumph, this means increased Integrated Systems sales on the A320 and the Boeing 737 narrow bodies, two of our top programs in Integrated Systems and TIS will benefit from planned rate increases on both of these programs going forward.
+For Triumph, this means increased Integrated Systems sales on the A320 and the Boeing 737 narrow bodies, two of our top programs in Integrated Systems, and TIS will benefit from planned rate increases on both of these programs going forward.

-Boeing's consideration of a 787 rate increase, where we provide landing gear extend and retract and cargo door actuation among other systems, would drive additional growth.
+Boeing's consideration of a 787 rate increase, where we provide landing gear extend and retract and cargo door actuation, among other systems, would drive additional growth.
 For Airbus, we supply machine components on the A350, which is forecasted to increase the rate from 7 to 12 a month in the next three years and on the A330neo, which is also ramping up, we have significant content, including major wing structures and valves and actuators on their landing gear systems.
 The demand for e-commerce from Amazon and other online retailers has our premier cargo customers, FedEx and UPS, demanding exceptional availability rates and fast MRO turns, and after a period of deferred maintenance, our Product Support business saw a 9% increase in organic revenue.

 Demand for business jets, where Triumph holds sole-source positions for wings on the long-range platform segment for Bombardier and Gulfstream, is forecasted to grow by more than $3 billion through 2020 or 25%, where long-range jets are expected to garner more than half of the market value, and as used aircraft availability declines, our customers anticipate increased new aircraft orders which is good for business jet OEMs and it's good for Triumph.